arrudagba/Portfolio/src/app/blog/posts/rust-vs-c.md

 <h3>Rust: Challenges and Trade-offs</h3>

 <h4>Learning Curve</h4>
-<p>Rust’s memory safety guarantees come at the cost of a steeper learning curve, particularly due to its borrow checker.
+<p>Like I said before, Rust’s memory safety guarantees come at the cost of a steeper learning curve, particularly due to its borrow checker.
 For example:</p>
 <ul style="list-style-type: disc; margin-left: 20px;">
     <li style="margin-bottom: 10px;">
         The borrow checker enforces strict rules around ownership, borrowing, and lifetimes, which can be challenging for developers accustomed to the more permissive memory management model of C.